Cobra (G.I. Joe): Marvel Comics

 Cobra had its beginnings when the financially ruined man who would become Cobra Commander settled in an American town called Springfield.
 Blaming the federal government and big business for his misfortunes, he conceived a plan to form a secret organization to acquire wealth and power and thereby take his revenge on the world.
 Springfield was a perfect place to start the organization, as the town itself had fallen on hard times and the population was disillusioned.
 Soon, the organization was growing with the entry of like-minded individuals from all over the country.
-Much of Cobra’s early funding came from pyramid schemes and other semi-legitimate business plans, and that financial success allowed a gradual and intense takeover.
+Much of Cobra's early funding came from pyramid schemes and other semi-legitimate business plans, and that financial success allowed a gradual and intense takeover.

 In a very short time, Cobra evolved from a business into a paramilitary movement.
 Motivated by greed and power, the group soon expanded all over the country, operating in secret, engaging in terrorism to achieve their objectives.
 By the time the U.S. government recognized Cobra as a threat, the organization had already gained footholds as a powerful private army and terrorist organization around the world.

 Many of its members (especially those in the elite Crimson Guard units) lead seemingly normal lives, supporting Cobra covertly.
 Cobra attracted members with the promise of fast financial rewards and power for those willing to be ruthless enough.
 It also offered a world of order and strength, with its "model community" of Springfield being one example of the Cobra ideal.

 Cobra would eventually achieve a temporary legitimacy by the artificial creation of Cobra Island, which was recognized as an independent nation by the international community.
 This allowed Cobra to have diplomatic facilities in the United States via a Cobra Consulate building acquired in New York City.

 During Serpentor's tenure, Cobra's primary source of income came from arms sales to Third World nations.
 This led to a clash with Destro's M.A.R.S.
 Organization, which provided Cobra with much of its arms.

 For a comic series predominantly aimed at children, Cobra was a relatively mature depiction of a highly successful terrorist organization.
-With its strong symbolic imagery, charismatic and ruthless leader and fanatical hierarchy, the fictional group is similar to other fictional terrorist and fascist organizations such as SPECTRE of James Bond fame and the similar Marvel Universe organization HYDRA.
+With its strong symbolic imagery, charismatic and ruthless leader and fanatical hierarchy, the fictional group is similar to other fictional terrorist and totalitarian organizations such as SPECTRE of James Bond fame and the similar Marvel Universe organization HYDRA.

 Larry Hama depicted Cobra troops as being motivated by money, power and a sense of brotherhood.
 However, they are not fanatical to the point where they would fight to the last man and to the last breath.
 If all is lost, they would willingly surrender or run away had they the chance, something their leaders rarely let them do.
 The brutal training depicted in the file cards of the troopers are very much characteristic of ritual hazing.

 The only instance that has shown Cobra as a suicidal fanatical organization was in issue #8 where the troopers willingly let themselves blow up on a boat after their loss.